 Each day the adult will ask a child to come and complete a task, game or read with them.
-The adults will hear each child read at least three times per week.
+The adults will hear each child read at least once a week.

 Adult-led activities often include specific English or maths based tasks.
 There will also be topic based tasks and games that focus on the other prime areas.